Call Now - Open 24/7

 Bicycle Death Statistics by City

-The recent NHTSA report proves that some cities located in the most bicyclist-friendly states of America may still be quite unsafe for bicyclists.
+The recent NHTSA report proves that some cities located in the most bicyclist-friendly states of America may still be quite unsafe, having a high number of cyclist deaths.

 • In Sacramento, CA, bicyclist fatalities made up over 11% of all deadly crashes.